Temple adopts 2022 millage rate

 The council adopted a resolution for the millage rate which was established “for the purposes for financing, in whole or in part, the city’s expenses for the fiscal year 2023,” the resolution stated.

-City Administrator Bill Osborne announced that the Carroll County local option sales tax has been finalized with Temple receiving 4.40 percent of the LOST funds generated in Carroll County, which according to Obsorne, is a higher percentage than their proportionate share of the countywide population.
+City Administrator Bill Osborne announced that the Carroll County local option sales tax has been finalized with Temple receiving 4.40% of the LOST funds generated in Carroll County, which according to Obsorne, is a higher percentage than their proportionate share of the countywide population.

 According to Osborne, the Haralson County LOST situation is still “uncertain.”
 The law requires a small city like Temple to receive at least as much as its percentage of countywide population.
-For Temple, this equates to .27 percent of the Haralson County LOST proceeds which is the proposed amount.
+For Temple, this equates to .27% of the Haralson County LOST proceeds which is the proposed amount.

 Haralson County has found a mediator for arbitration with a mediation meeting occurring either Sept.
 12 or 21, per Osborne.